wp-plugins/healcode-mindbody-link/readme.txt

 * Updating readme lingo
 = 1.1.0 =
+* Fixed a bug in the textarea field and added the script tag to automatically be entered into the nav with the Link code = 1.1.1 =
 * Fixed a bug in the textarea field and added the script tag to automatically be entered into the nav with the Link code

 == Upgrade Notice ==